 - What environment-friendly action can you take today to make a difference?

 - Is there an environmental benefit to buying local products?

 - What level of motivation do you think the majority of people have when it comes to making changes for the benefit of planet earth?

 - What behavior change (or changes) would be needed to eliminate single-use plastic goods?

 - What is attitude-behavior consistency in terms of saving the earth?

 - What do you think is the most useful tool to address climate change?

 Until next time, write on…

-If you enjoyed these Earth Day Writing Ideas,
+If you enjoyed these Earth Day Writing Ideas and Environmental Prompts,

 please share them on Facebook, Twitter, and/or Pinterest.